BMW Championship 2023 Betting Guide

 Most Successful Players and Countries

-The golfers from the United States have the tournament a record 77 times, while Scotland has the second-best 15 titles.
+The golfers from the United States have the tournament a record 77 times, while Scotland has the second-best record with 15 titles.
 Walter Hagen is the most successful player at the event, winning it five times, whereas 17 other players have won the Western Open at least twice.
 In recent history, Tiger Woods has been the most successful player at this event, having won the Western Open three times, and being a two-time BMW championship winner.

 |2019||Justin Thomas||USA||263 (-25)||Medinah|